letsencrypt/cp-cps/CP-CPS.md

 ### 4.4.2 Publication of the certificate by the CA

-See Section 2.2 of this document for Root and Subordinate CA certificate publication information.
+See [Section 2.2](#22-publication-of-certification-information) for Root and Subordinate CA certificate publication information.

 All Subscriber Certificates are made available to Subscribers via the ACME protocol.
 They are also submitted to Certificate Transparency logs on a best-effort basis.